OBPPC Framework: Occasion × Brand × Pack × Price × Channel

 Key overlap found:

-- Afternoon tea + Supermarket: 5 different SKUs competing for the same occasion — tea biscuit assortments at nearly identical price points
+- Afternoon tea + Supermarket: 5 different SKUs competing for the same occasion, tea biscuit assortments at nearly identical price points

 Action plan: launch 3 new SKUs to fill priority white space, rationalize 3 overlapping SKUs in the afternoon tea/supermarket cell.
 Net change: same total SKU count, but coverage improved from 58% to 83%.
 Year 1 incremental revenue from white space fills: $7.2M.

-Building an OBPPC Matrix in Practice
+Building an OBPPC Matrix Step by Step

 Building an OBPPC matrix is a cross-functional exercise requiring input from consumer insights (occasion identification), sales (channel dynamics), marketing (brand positioning), finance (price architecture), and supply chain (format feasibility).